dendrodocs/workshops/part1/dotnet/README.md

    Learn how to load an entire project or solution, enabling you to work with more extensive codebases.

-Each chapter builds on the previous, creating a clear pathway to mastering Roslyn for .NET code analysis.
+Each chapter builds upon the previous one, allowing you to gradually master Roslyn for .NET code analysis and documentation.
 You’ll come away with practical skills for working with syntax trees, semantic models, and generating documentation that stays aligned with your code.
 Enjoy exploring Roslyn, and let’s get started!

+## Complete solutions

+You can find the complete solutions for each chapter in the [Solutions](solutions) folder.